Luke-Poeppel/treeplotter/Tutorial.md

 #### Making a Tree Diagram
 We now have our `tree` object in the package.
 But who cares?
 We want to see it!
 To do so, use the `plotter.make_tree_diagram` function.
 Pass our `tree` to the `tree` parameter.
+If you'd like to save a screenshot of the tree (assuming you've followed the proper install instructions in Installation.md), pass `webshot=True` to the function.
 The `save_path` is a path to a **folder which will be created upon running the function**.
 For instance, if I wanted to save the visualization to a folder called `mytree` in my home directory, I would use:
 ```
 >>> from treeplotter.plotter import make_tree_diagram
 >>> make_tree_diagram(
 ...     tree=tree,
 ...     save_path="/Users/lukepoeppel/mytree",
+...     webshot=True,
 ...     verbose=True
 ... )
 >>> # This will display some logs and save an image of the tree to your desired directory.